UNSW Alumni Awards

 Help us to recognise their role in driving positive change, by nominating an extraordinary UNSW graduate in one of six award categories — Art and Culture, Innovation and Entrepreneurship, Professional Achievement, Social Impact and Service, Research and Teaching, and Young Alumni.

-Nominations will close at 5 PM AEDT on Monday, 11 December, 2023.
+Nominations for the 2024 Alumni Awards are now closed.
 The 2024 Alumni Award winners will be announced in mid to late 2024.

 Award Categories and Selection Criteria